Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Call Sign: LELP

-Charles Hocking lists the tonnage 1333 gt; I'm not sure why there's such a difference (nor have I seen any mention of the ship being rebuilt).
+Charles Hocking gives the tonnage as 1333 gt.
 Yet another number shows up in "Damp - Dampskipets æra i Vestfold", namely 1185 gt (when built).
 This book also lists D/S Gerd A/S (S. L. Christie), Bergen as owner in 1915, before she was purchased by D/S A/S Haraldshaug.

 Captains: Adolf M. Ringen, later Albert Arntzen.